 Then he chanced upon Moodle.

-“I like the structure and the fact that it was everything an educator would want, from lesson to assignments, to grading, to completion certificate.
+“I liked the structure and the fact that it was everything an educator would want- from lessons to assignments, to grading, to completion certificate.
 I was able to create a comprehensive e-learning website that every educator will want to have.”

 As Richard points out, “there are limitations to Moodle especially from a marketing point of view, since everything has to be created outside of Moodle.
 Needing to scale the business, I needed to be able to market to social media and have flexibility when I wanted to try new marketing strategies, things that Moodle didn’t offer.
 To me, that’s the limitation for small niche educators such as myself.”